 Does It Matter If I Use First, Last Or Anytime Goalscorer?

-For the purpose of profiting should an own goal be a match’s sole strike, it doesn’t matter which of the goalscorer markets you use.
+When it comes to what happens to your bets should an own goal be a match’s sole strike, it doesn’t matter which of the goalscorer markets you use.
 Many bookies price first and last goalscorer equally and this often applies to no goalscorer too.
 Anytime goalscorer bets will, of course, see much shorter odds for individual players but the no goalscorer option will typically be priced at the same odds as first/last.

 The key thing to look out for is the odds.
 The functionality of all three markets with regards paying out on 0-0 and games with only own goals is the same.
 But bookies may price the options differently.
 What’s more, whilst pretty much all bookies offer odds for the first goalscorer, slightly fewer offer last and anytime scorer.
 So in short, just place your no goalscorer bet on whichever of the three options is available and has the highest odds.